 Also ask everyone to come to the scavenger hunt with a piece of paper with an X on it.

-Whoever is going to be your moderator needs to have their own screen (not sharing one with a family playing).
+Whoever is going to be your moderator needs to have their own screen (not sharing one with a family playing so they can share items with the rest of group).
 Have them print out the list of items that will be searched for and don’t show it to anyone else – the items need to be a surprise!

-I’ve included two different scavenger hunt lists to download at the bottom of this post.
+I’ve included two different scavenger hunt lists to download at the bottom of this post so you can have various items to choose from!

-I did a list that’s specific to this stay at home time period (e.g, toilet paper roll, hand sanitizer, Tom Hanks movie) and a list that’s more generic and would be good any time of year (e.g., first aid kit, school supplies, Dr. Seuss book).
+I did a list that’s specific to the quarantine period (e.g, toilet paper roll, hand sanitizer, Tom Hanks movie) and a list that’s more generic and would be good any time of year (e.g., first aid kit, school supplies, Dr. Seuss book).

 The items I included have a mix of more challenging items and simpler ones.
 There are also very specific items (e.g., teddy bear) and items that are more subjective and open to the imagination (e.g., school supplies).
 Let people get creative as long as it’s within reason.

-Get everyone on the call and make sure they all have audio and video working properly before you start.
+Get everyone on the call (aka zoom meeting) and make sure they all have audio and video working properly before you start.

 Once everyone is up and running, explain how the scavenger hunt works – you’ll say something and they have to go find it.
 Scoring will be based on the order they bring back the item and show it on screen.
 (Details on scoring models below).